THE APPROVED DOCUMENTS

-This document is one of a series that has been approved and issued by the Secretary of State for the purpose of providing practical guidance with respect to the requirements of Schedule 1 to and Regulation 7 of the Building Regulations 2010 (SI 2010/2214) for England and Wales.
+This document is one of a series that has been approved and issued by the Secretary of State for the purpose of providing practical guidance with respect to the requirements of Schedule 1 to and Regulation 7 of the Building Regulations 2010 for England and Wales (SI 2010/2214).

 At the back of this document is a list of all the documents that have been approved and issued by the Secretary of State for this purpose.

-The guidance contained in an Approved Document relates only to the particular requirements of the Regulations which that document addresses.
-The building work will also have to comply with the Requirements of any other relevant paragraphs in Schedule 1 to the Regulations.
+The guidance contained in an Approved Document relates only to the particular requirements of the Regulations which the document addresses.
+The building work will also have to comply with the requirements of any other relevant paragraphs in Schedule 1 to the Regulations.

-There are Approved Documents which give guidance on each of the other requirements in Schedule 1 and on Regulation 7.
+There are Approved Documents which give guidance on each of the Parts of Schedule 1 and on Regulation 7.

 LIMITATION ON REQUIREMENTS

-In accordance with Regulation 8, the requirements in Parts A to D, F to K, N and P (except for paragraphs H2 and J7) of Schedule 1 to the Building Regulations do not require anything to be done except for the purpose of securing reasonable standards of health and safety for persons in or about buildings (and any others who may be affected by buildings or matters connected with buildings).
-This is one of the categories of purpose for which Building Regulations may be made.
+In accordance with regulation 8, the requirements in Parts A to D, F to K (except for paragraphs H2 and J7) of Schedule 1 to the Building Regulations do not require anything to be done except for the purpose of securing reasonable standards of health and safety for persons in or about buildings (and any others who may be affected by buildings or matters connected with buildings).
+This is one of the categories of purpose for which building regulations may be made.

 Paragraphs H2 and J7 are excluded from Regulation 8 because they deal directly with prevention of the contamination of water.
 Parts E and M (which deal, respectively, with resistance to the passage of sound, and access to and use of buildings) are excluded from Regulation 8 because they address the welfare and convenience of building users.
 Part L is excluded from Regulation 8 because it addresses the conservation of fuel and power.
 All these matters are amongst the purposes, other than health and safety, that may be addressed by Building Regulations.